16891: Multi-Robot Planning and Coordination

 There are no formal prerequisites for this class.

 Informally, students should be familiar with algorithms and informed search (for example, A*).
-Students should also have basic knowledge of probability and physics (kinematics).
+Students should also have basic knowledge of probability and optimization.

 Course topics: